HeikkiMustonen/GraphQLMongoBoilerplate/README.txt

 NOTE!

-When pulled, you need to create a config.js in the root file that stores all the configuration data.
+When pulled, you need to create a config.js in the root.
+It stores all the configuration data for whole server.

 config.js